JudeScarbrough/ModelNode/readme.md

 3. Run the downloaded installer and follow the on-screen instructions to complete the installation.

-4.  **Download a Model**: After installing Ollama, you can download a model by running the following command in your terminal or command prompt:
+4.  **Download a Model**: After installing Ollama, you can download a model by running the following command in your terminal:

 ```bash
 ollama pull <model_name>
 ```

 - Models can be found [on Ollama's website](https://ollama.com/search).